kgwinnup/st/README.md

-# st
+# stat

-`st` is a small cli tool for calculating simple statistics from a vector.
+`stat` is a small cli tool for calculating simple statistics from a vector.
 Additionall, the tool contains two ascii graph options to output a line and a histogram plots (thanks to https://github.com/orhanbalci/rasciigraph).

 ## installing